AbigailMathews/ARFoundationDemoApp/README.md

 Now we should spawn only the Raindrop prefab and not the Flower when we press the button.

+9. Add some colliders to your flower prefabs.
+That way you can do something fun (like spawn a particle effect) when the raindrop hits the flower.

 ---

 ### Improvements